morgenman/Computer-Science/Spring 2022/Networks/Networks.md

 # RSA
+* Character by character
+* RSA is computationally intensive
+* DES/AES is at least 100 times faster than RSA
+* Used for exchanging session keys
+*

 0. given (n,e) and (n,d) as computed above
 1. to encrypt message m(<n), compute $c=m^{e}mod n$
 2. to decrypt received bit pattern, c, compute $m=c^{d}mod {n}$